fernanhid/dsp/statistics/3-1-actual_biased.md

 [Think Stats Chapter 3 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2004.html#toc31) (actual vs. biased)

 <pre>
+<b>Problem</b>
+Something like the class size paradox appears if you survey children and ask how many children are in their family.
+Families with many children are more likely to appear in your sample, and families with no children have no chance to be in the sample.
+Use the NSFG respondent variable NUMKDHH to construct the actual distribution for the number of children under 18 in the household.
+Now compute the biased distribution we would see if we surveyed the children and asked them how many children under 18 (including themselves) are in their household.
+Plot the actual and biased distributions, and compute their means.

 <b>Code </b>
 from collections import defaultdict

+<i>#Import Data</i>
 import chap01soln
 resp = chap01soln.ReadFemResp()

+<i>#Creating an Unbiased Distribution</i>
 unbiased_dist = defaultdict(int)
 for value in resp.numkdhh:
     unbiased_dist[value]+=1

 unbiased_dist = dict(unbiased_dist)

+<i>#Creating an Unbiased to Biased Function</i>
 def to_bias(unbiased_dist):
     bias = unbiased_dist.copy()